 My grieving child is misbehaving.
 What should I do?

-Children can feel out of control and scared when someone important to them dies and they may respond with challenging behaviour.
+Some children can feel out of control and fearful when someone important to them dies and they may respond with challenging behaviour.
 Usual daily structures and routines will feel comforting for a child of any age, but especially young children.
-Try to change these as little as possible, although this may feel difficult when you are exhausted emotionally and physically.
-Try to continue with normal expectations of behaviour but it 'normality with compassion' is a good thing to aim for.
-Anger can often form a large part of the grieving process and children of all ages will express it in various ways.
-You may find it helpful to watch our short animated films with your child on managing emotions: Volcano and The Invisible Suitcase.
+Try to change these as little as possible, although this may be difficult when you are also grieving and you may be feeling emotionally and physically drained.
+(See next section on why it can be helpful to keep to daily routines when someone has died.)

 For how long will my child grieve?

 I didn't feel anything for the first 3 months.
 For the next 6 to 8 months I couldn't really handle myself or my feelings.
 Then after that, it took me a long time and a lot of tears but I managed to calm down.
-Ever since then it's like a long road up a hill.
+Ever since then it's been like a long road up a hill.

 Older children and teenagers may need to revisit the details surrounding the death of an important person in their lives as they grow older.
 Feelings they had when they were young will be different several years later as their understanding matures and they move through life.
-This does not mean that they are not coping or their grief is unresolved, but it is not uncommon for feelings to surface, often connected to major life events such as moving up to senior school, further education or other changes.
+This does not mean that they are not coping or their grief is unresolved, but it is not uncommon for feelings to surface, often connected to major life events such as moving up to senior school, further education, starting work or other changes.

 Will my child need any time off school and if so, how much?

-For a grieving child, the familiar routine of school can feel safe and secure and is a helpful reminder for a child that not everything has changed.
+For a grieving child, the familiar routine of school can feel safe and secure and is a helpful reminder for a child that not everything in their life has changed.
 If their return to school is managed with sensitivity, it can provide a welcome sense of normality at a time of great uncertainty.
-Most of the children that we support at Child Bereavement UK want to return to school after one, or at the most a few days.
+Most of the children that we support at Child Bereavement UK want to return to school after one or at the most a few days.
 Some children might need a few days more at home, but the longer they are away, the harder it can be to return.
 Returning to school after the death of someone important needs to be handled sensitively and it can help to talk to your child about how they would like this to be managed and to liaise with their school so that they know what has happened and can be supportive.
 You may find it helpful to let your child’s school know about our resources for schools.

 Is it okay for my child to see me upset?

-Your child needs you to be a model, not a hero.
+Your child needs you to be a role model, not a superhero.
 Share your feelings with your child; children learn to grieve from the adults around them.
 If parents are open and expressive, their child is likely to be so too.
 On the other hand, they will learn to close down and bottle up emotions if adults are distant and always attempting to keep their feelings under control.

 Can it be helpful for a child to speak to someone who isn’t emotionally involved?